aadonkeyz/Blog/source/_posts/Git-Basics.md

 # you can only use this command on tracked files
 $ git checkout -- <file>

-# move files from the staging area to the working directory
+# move a file from the staging area to the working directory
 $ git reset HEAD <file>

+# see what you've changed but not yet staged
+$ git diff
+# see what you've staged that will go into your next commit
+$ git diff --staged

+# remove a file from Git, and also removes the file from the working directory (which means delete the file)
+$ git rm <file>
+# keep the file in the working directory but remove it from the staging area
+# this is particulary useful if you forgot to add something to your .gitignore file and accidentally staged it
+$ git rm --cached <file>

+# commit your changes that are in the staging area
+$ git commit [-m <msg>]
 ```

 Often, you'll have a class of files that you don't want Git to automatically add or even show you as being untracked.
 In such cases, you can create a file listing patterns to match them named `.gitignore`